-it is a well-known fact in monetary economics that the central bank can control either the exchange rate of the interest rate but not both.
+It is a well-known fact in monetary economics that the Central Bank can control either the exchange rate or the interest rate but not both.
 China has been administering a fixed exchange rate policy for many years which has encouraged significant capital inflow and the buildup of reserves.
 As much as they would have liked to have control over domestic interest rates, they have been content to absorb the buildup of liquidity by issuing bonds.

 Faced with the potential for domestic unrest China is quick to respond.
 The Yuan will be floating freely very soon.